Indonesia Offers a Warm Welcome & Great Finances

 Expats love their comparatively short working hours (5th) — in fact, respondents in a full-time position report working just 38.8 hours a week, compared to a global average of 42.5 hours.
 So, it’s hardly surprising that close to four in five (79%) are satisfied with their work–life balance (vs. 60% globally), resulting in a 1st place for this factor.

 Indonesia also ranks 1st for expats’ overall job satisfaction and personal career opportunities; though only about half (52%) find that moving there improved their prospects (vs. 56% globally).
-Jobs do not stand out as a main reason for relocating to Indonesia, either (34% vs. 35% globally).
+Jobs don't stand out as a main reason for relocating to Indonesia, either (34% vs. 35% globally).
 Instead, five times the global average made the journey to retire there (15% vs. 3% globally).
 Still, among those working, two-thirds (67%) agree that they’re paid fairly for their work (vs. 58% globally).

 Perfect for Personal Finances